Xe/site/blog/how-mara-works-2020-09-30.markdown

    feel like a slog, and inserts some stickers between paragraphs to help keep things upbeat and lively.

-I wanted to make a unique this with the concepts of Cool Bear's Hot Tip and the Socratic Method with some furry art sprinkled in and I eventually arrived at Mara.
+I wanted to make a unique way to help break up walls of text using the concepts of Cool Bear's Hot Tip and the Socratic method with some furry art sprinkled in and I eventually arrived at Mara.

 [Fun fact!
 My name was originally derived from a <a href="https://en.wikipedia.org/wiki/Mara_(demon)">Buddhist conceptual demon of